rmhcovid/txtmon/README.md

 Take a copy of our REDCap project file. **You must modified it** before you use it.

 TODO - add note about re-enabling Auto survey invites

-TODO - add note about re-enabling Twilio in Project Settings
-     - and adding phone number, account number and auth key
-     - and defining which field of the Registration is the mobile field 'Select the project modules in which the Twilio service will be enabled' -> 'ALL' 'Designate a phone number field for survey invitations' 'Choose the default invitation preference for new survey participants'
-     - Click the 'I'm Done' button next to 'Twilio SMS and Voice Call services' Otherwise you'll get 'REDCap crashed due to an unexpected fatal error!' on send

 1. Read the brief [overview guide](https://github.com/rmhcovid/txtmon/blob/master/documentation/overview_START_HERE.md)
 2. Follow the [setup instructions](https://github.com/rmhcovid/txtmon/blob/master/documentation/setup_instructions.md) to get a copy up and running